 You’ve probably gone online and googled ‘best freelance platforms’ to find qualified freelancers.
 The problem is that many of those ‘lists’ on Google aren’t that helpful.
 They simply provide basic information on several freelance platforms which might leave you a bit confused.

-Upwork and Fiverr although they have some differences one thing is for sure they are considered two most diverse and popular remote worker freelancing websites on the internet.
+Upwork and Fiverr although they have some differences one thing is for sure they are considered two most diverse and popular remote worker freelancing websites (freelancer platform) on the internet.
 They have a large pool of talent to hire and can assist with various tasks including graphic design, web development, search engine optimization (SEO), social media marketing and freelance writing.

 So you’re probably wondering which of these two giant freelance platforms has the best freelancers.
 Let’s begin with an overview.